PaddlePaddle/PaddleOCR/PPOCRLabel/README.md

 6. Click 're-Recognition', model will rewrite ALL recognition results in ALL detection box<sup>[3]</sup>.

-7. Double click the result in 'recognition result' list to manually change inaccurate recognition results.
+7. Single click the result in 'recognition result' list to manually change inaccurate recognition results.

 8. **Click "Check", the image status will switch to "√",then the program automatically jump to the next.**